patcon/polis-client/README.md

 # polis-clients

-OpenAPI-supported client libraries for interacting with Polis servers in Python and Typescript.
+OpenAPI-generated client libraries for interacting with Pol.is servers from Python or Typescript.

 ## The Client Libraries